davedoesdev/simple-crypt/README.md

   - If you pass an object then its `password`, `iterations` and optional `salt` properties will be used to derive a key using PBKDF2-SHA1.
 If you don't supply a salt then a random one is created.
 You can also supply an optional `progress` property, which must be a function and is called with the percentage completion as the key is derived.
 Note that how you exchange passwords with other parties is beyond the scope of this library.

   - Otherwise the key should be a `Buffer` or binary-encoded string, length equal to [get_key_size][#cryptget_key_size].
 It will be used as a symmetric key for encryption or signing.
 Note that how you exchange symmetric keys with other parties is beyond the scope of this library.
+Note also that if you intend to use the same key for multiple purposes, consider using a [key derivation function](http://csrc.nist.gov/publications/nistpubs/800-108/sp800-108.pdf) to derive separate keys and call [Crypt.make](#cryptmakekey-options-cb) separately for each.

   - Omit the key (or pass `undefined`) if you intend to use one of the [dynamic key retrieval](#conditional-and-dynamic-key-operations) methods.